 Kyli and Doug were already parents to two adorable daughters when they wed in Punta Cana.
 They made sure their two little girls were a big part of the wedding day.
 They carried a sign down the aisle warning their dad "wait till you see Mommy!"
 They also wrote letters for their parents to read before their wedding that led to just a few happy tears!

-Rachel, founder of Love Stories TV, has some practical suggestions for parental brides, including allowing older children to give a speech welcoming the new step-parents into the family.
+Rachel, the founder of Love Stories TV, has some practical suggestions for parental brides, including allowing older children to give a speech welcoming the new step-parents into the family.
 She also suggests that the bride and groom write vows that acknowledge the children, which helps to solidify their new lives together.

 Parents can help to keep little ones busy on the day by hiring a babysitter, an entertainer, or providing an activity table.
 Presenting a special gift to mini-attendants can also really help to up the wow factor for the youngest of guests.